-To do this, we observe that every line of any TFL-proof is obtained by applying some rule.
+To do this, we observe that every line of any TFL-proof is either a premise or an assumption, or it is obtained by applying some rule.
+Premises are automatically shiny: if \mathscr{A} is a premise, then it is among the sentences in Γ , and $\Gamma \models \mathscr{A}$ trivially.
+Assumptions are also shiny, since the any assumption \mathscr{A} depends on itself, and $\mathscr{A} \models \mathscr{A}$.
 So what we want to show is that no application of a rule of TFL's proof system will lead us astray.
 More precisely, say that a rule of inference is rule-sound iff for all TFL-proofs, if we obtain a line on a TFL-proof by applying that rule, and every earlier line in the TFL-proof is shiny, then our new line is also shiny.
 What we need to show is that every rule in TFL's proof system is rule-sound.

-We will do this in the next section.
+We will do this below.
 But having demonstrated the rule-soundness of every rule, the Shininess Lemma will follow immediately: